 Go at the right time.
 Visit in the late mornings or late afternoon to find the animals most active.

-Winter tips for visiting Brookfield Zoo
+Winter guide to Brookfield Zoo

 Many animals like the Amur tiger, bison, snow leopards, polar bears, Przewalski’s horses and Amur leopards are in their natural element.